ecg-icas/icas/src/source/reporting.rst

 Reporting
 ===========

-The new Reporting API allows you to get statistics about the performance of your ads in a flexible way.
-It is inspired by APIs like `Google Analytics`_ and `Yandex Metrica`_ and borrows some terminology from them.
+The new Reporting API allows you to get statistics about the performance of your ads in a flexible ad-hoc way.
+It is inspired by
+APIs like `Google Analytics`_ and `Yandex Metrica`_ and borrows some terminology from them.
 It is possible to create a custom-tailored report structure using concepts like dimensions, metrics, filters, and sorting, in the API query.